DonkRonk17/MCPBridge/README.md

 ## 🚨 The Problem

-BCH (Beacon Command Hub) is powerful — but it's an isolated hub.
+BCH (Beacon Command Hub) is powerful — but for the BCH API AI based within it's an isolated hub.
+While the IDE and CLI enjoy access to both their natural environments and BCH, the BCH API AI have nowhere else to go.

 **Today:**
 - ATLAS cannot ask an external code analyzer for a deep security audit
 - CLIO cannot delegate a complex research task to a specialized RAG agent
-- External AI systems cannot discover or contact Team Brain agents at all
+- External AI systems cannot discover or contact BCH API AI agents at all
 - Every inter-system integration requires custom, one-off code

 **The Cost:**